musale/txt-from-img/README.md

 # Extract text from image

 > This project uses the tesseract project to extract characters from an image.
 It's deployed as a lambda function [here](https://6t66putxq1.execute-api.us-east-2.amazonaws.com/dev/txt-from-img).
+Currently, only text in English language can be processed.
+Other options are possible but are not covered.

 ## Getting started